-Insulating a steel garage works a bit differently than insulating buildings made from other materials such as wood/cement or stucco.
+Insulating a steel garage works a bit differently than insulating buildings made from other materials such as wood or cement.
 To understand this further, let’s go over some basic theories.

 Metal conducts temperature, that’s why you use a metal frying pan to cook with.
 To prohibit this transfer of temperature through the metal one needs to use radiant barrier insulation.
 Regular insulation (R value only) does not stop this transfer of temperature and you’re not accomplishing anything by using it without a radiant barrier.